Cubans: East Asian

 Officially called amarilla (yellow in English) in the Cuban census, Cubans of East Asian origins made up 1.02% of the population in the 2002 Census of Cuba.
-They are primarily made up of Chinese descendants who came as indentured laborers in the 19th century to build railroads and work in mines.
+They are primarily made up of ethnic Chinese who are descendants of indentured laborers who came in the 19th century to build railroads and work in mines.
 Historically, Chinese descendants in Cuba were once classified as "white".
-After the Industrial Revolution, many of these laborers stayed in Cuba because they could not afford return passage to China.

 Amerindian

-Of the Taínos the number of people claiming descent have not been formally recorded.
-Most, however, live on the eastern part of the island, notably in Granma, Guantánamo, and Las Tunas.
-The intermixing between European settlers and the native Taíno was prevalent in the early colonial era and left behind an undercounted amount of descendants.
-According to a 2018 genome-wide data study, the eastern region of the island had an average Native American ancestry contribution of 10% as compared to an average of 5% in the rest of the island.
+The number of people identifying as Taíno has not been formally recorded.
+Most of them live on the eastern part of the island, notably in Granma, Guantánamo, and Las Tunas.

+The intermixing between European settlers and the native Taíno was prevalent in the early colonial era.
+Their mixed-race descendants have been historically undercounted.

+According to a 2018 genome-wide data study, the eastern region of the island had an average Native American ancestry contribution of 10%, as compared to an average of 5% in the rest of the island.

-Additionally, many North American Indians living in Spanish missions in Georgia and Florida were evacuated to Spanish Cuba along with the fleeing Spanish settlers following the loss of Spanish Florida.
-As a result, descendants of the Calusa, Tequesta, Timucua and other now-extinct indigenous peoples of Florida are now assimilated into the mainstream Cuban population, comprising part of Cuba's Amerindian genetic makeup.
+Additionally, many North American Indigenous living in Spanish missions in Georgia and Florida were evacuated to Spanish Cuba along with the fleeing Spanish settlers following the loss of Spanish Florida.
+As a result, descendants of the Calusa, Tequesta, Timucua and other now-extinct indigenous peoples of Florida have been assimilated into the mainstream Cuban population.
+They comprise part of Cuba's Amerindian genetic makeup.

-Intermarriage between diverse groups is so general as to be the rule.
+Intermarriage between diverse groups is so frequent as to be the rule.

+Arabs

 Population changes

 Cuba's birth rate (9.88 births per thousand population in 2006) is one of the lowest in the Western Hemisphere.
-Its overall population has increased continuously from around 7 million in 1961 to over 11 million now, but the rate of increase has stopped in the last few decades, and has recently turned to a decrease, with the Cuban government in 2006 reporting the first drop in the population since the Mariel boatlift.
+Its overall population increased from around 7 million in 1961 to 11 million today, but the rate of increase slowed over time and has recently turned to a decrease, with the Cuban government in 2006 reporting the first drop in the population since the Mariel boatlift.
 Immigration and emigration have had noticeable effects on the demographic profile of Cuba during the 20th century.
-Between 1900 and 1930, close to a million Spaniards arrived from Spain.
+Between 1900 and 1930, close to a million Spaniards migrated to the island.

-Since 1959, over a million Cubans have left the island, primarily to Miami, Florida, where a vocal, well-educated and economically successful exile community exists (Cuban-American lobby).
+Since 1959, over two million Cubans have left the island, primarily to Miami, Florida, where a vocal, well-educated and economically successful exile community exists.

 Genetics

 An autosomal study from 2014 found the genetic ancestry in Cuba to be 72% European, 20% African and 8% Amerindian.
-This study was of Cubans in Cuba, not the Cuban exile community in United States or other parts of the world, who may have different genetic profiles.
 Of note, there is high variability between regions within Cuba, with individuals from Western provinces having higher European ancestry on average, and those in the Eastern region having more African and Native American genetic contribution.
 Cuban genealogy has become a rising interest for Cubans in the last 15 years.